satellite-image-deep-learning/techniques/README.md

 * [Keras-for-computer-vision](https://github.com/MaxLenormand/Keras-for-computer-vision) -> examples of both binary and multi-class classification

 ## Segmentation
 Whilst classification will assign a label to a whole image, segmentation will assign a label to each **pixel**.
-Typical use case is extracting the outline of buildings or roads.
+Segmentation is typically grouped into semantic or instance segmentation.
+In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
+Mask R-CNN is typically used for instance segmentation.
 * [Instance segmentation with keras - links to satellite examples](https://github.com/matterport/Mask_RCNN)
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127)
 * https://github.com/Paulymorphous/Road-Segmentation